RyryTheGuy/odin-ruby/README.md

 - Event Manager (uses Google Civic Info API)

   - Email generator to "help in engaging future attendees" at an imaginary non-profit organization.

+- Hangman (save and load functionality)

+  - Guessing word game.
+Try to guess a randomly selected word by guessing letters.
+Uncover all the letters to win the game.